 In Conversation: Excavating Fact and Fiction at the Kelsey and UMMA

-Lead support for Proof: The Ryoichi Excavations is provided by the University of Michigan Office of the Provost and Michigan Engineering.
+Lead support for Proof: The Ryoichi Excavations is provided by the University of Michigan Office of the Provost, Japan Business Society of Detroit Foundation, and Michigan Engineering.